MYTH 1: In bariatric surgery fat is removed form body

 FACT: Liposuction is a cosmetic procedure where fat is removed from a certain area whereas Bariatric surgery is an operation that helps you lose weight by making changes to your digestive system to help control obesity & resolve co-morbidities.

 MYTH 2: I will feel weakness after bariatric surgery.

 FACT: No, we will provide the necessary calories for your body from liquids/food so you will not feel any weakness.

-MYTH 1: I won’t be able to eat well after surgery
+MYTH 3: I will not able to eat after bariatric surgery.

-It is true that for the first few weeks post-surgery, you will need to follow a restricted and controlled diet plan.
+FACT: For the few weeks post-surgery, you will need to follow a restricted and controlled diet plan.
 This is to allow your body to adapt to the changes it is going through.